arung-northwestern/pacmof/README.rst

 Installing PACMOF
 ***********************

-PyIsoP will deployed on PyPI_ soon, then we can install it easily using pip_
+PyIsoP will deployed on PyPI_ soon, after which we can install it easily using pip_

 .. code-block:: bash